Nature Park Projects

 Nature conservation project

 The pine meadow in the Martinau is home to an endangered and protected orchid.
 The yellow lady's slipper (Cypripedium calceolus) immediately catches the eye with its shoe-shaped, yellow-red-brown flower.
-On an area of 2.5 hectares in the Martinau floodplain in Europe's largest contiguous women's
+On an area of 2.5 hectares in the Martinauer Au, in Europe's largest contiguous woman's slipper, the

 learn more